 Theatre Arts (B.A.)
+Major Requirements THE 1101-1106 Production Practicum I - VI THE 1213 Acting I or THE 1214 Acting for the Non-Performer THE 1220 Stage Movement or THE 2220 Voice and Dialect for the Actor THE 1413 Stagecraft and Production Practice THE 2210 Acting II THE 2413 Scene Design THE 2420 Lighting Design or THE 2430 Costume Design THE 3323 Directing or THE 3330 Theatre Management THE 4513 Theatre History and Literature I THE 4523 Theatre History and Literature II THE 4210 Acting IV: Advanced Acting Topics or THE 4999 Senior Project One of the following courses: Acting III: Acting for the Camera THE 3214 THE 3234 Musical Theatre Audition THE 4234 Musical Theatre Performance

+Theatre Arts: B.F.A. in Theatre Performance

-Major Requirements
+Theatre Performance Major Requirements

-A. General Education Requirements B. Major Requirements
+A. General Education Requirements

+ts

-THE 1103 Production Practicum I - VI (six repetitions required)
+THE 1101-1106 Production Practicum I - VI

 THE 1213 Acting I

-or

-THE 1214 Acting for the Non-Performer

 THE 1220 Stage Movement

-or

-THE 2220 Voice and Dialect for the Actor

-THE 1413 Stagecraft and Production Practice

-THE 2210 Acting II

-THE 2413 Scene Design

-THE 2420 Lighting Design

-or

-THE 2430 Costume Design

-THE 3323 Directing

-or

-THE 3330 Theatre Management

-THE 4513 Theatre History and Literature I

-THE 4523 THE 4210 Theatre History and Literature II Acting IV: Advanced Acting Topics

-0r Acting IV.
-Advanced Acting Topics

-THE 4999 Senior Project

-One of the follo

-THE 3214 Acting III: Acting for the Camera

-THE 3234 Musical Theatre Audition

-THE 4234 Musical Theatre Performance

-Degree Requirements 20 hours

-Degree Requirements

-1

-L. 10tai 20 110413

-Theatre Arts: I B.F.A. in Theatre Performance

-Theatre Performa ance Major Requirements

-A. General Educati on Requirements 40 hours

-ients

-THE 1103 Production Practicum I - VI (six repetitions required)

-THE 1213 Acting I

-THE 1220 Stage Movement

 THE 1240 Improvisation and Creative Expression

 THE 1413 Stagecraft and Production Practice

 THE 2220 Voice and Dialect for the Actor

 THE 2210 Acting II

 THE 2313 Script Analysis

 THE 2413 Scene Design

 THE 2420 Lighting Design

 or

 THE 2430 Costume Design

 THE 3323 Directing

 THE 4513 Theatre History and Literature I

 THE 4523 Theatre History and Literature II

 THE 4210 Acting IV: Advanced Acting Topics

 THE 4999 Senior Project

-One of the follo wing courses:
+One of the followin g courses:

 THE 3214 Acting III: Acting for the Camera

 THE 3234 Musical Theatre Audition

 THE 4234 Musical Theatre Performance

-Five hours selec eted from:
+Five hours selected from:

 THE 2153 Applied Production Experience (repeatable up to five hours)

 THE 3153 Applied Production Experience (repeatable up to four hours)

-Four hours selec
+Four hours selected

-MUS 1143 - 3344

-C. Electives 16 hours
+Applied Vocal Coaching for the Theatre

+D. Total